techwithashish1/aws-macp-chat-bot/README.md

 ---

-**🚀 Ready to deploy your multi-model AI chatbot?
+**Ready to deploy your multi-model AI chatbot?
 Choose your preferred Bedrock model and deploy in minutes!**

 ```bash
 # Quick start with recommended model